markgw/uh-nlp2021/docs/week5/index.md

 doc_term_mat = dt * 1 # If you prefer, represent as 1s and 0s
 ````

-How does your doc-term matrix from 1.1 compare to your doc-term matrix from 1.2?
+> How does your doc-term matrix from 1.1 compare to your doc-term matrix
+> from 1.2?
 Are they exactly the same or are their differences?
+>
-If they are different, what could account for such difference?
+> If they are different, what could account for such difference?
+>
+> *Submit your answers*

 For the next exercises, we will make use the doc-term matrix with count vectors produced by the `CountVectorizer`.